drzombey/aur-package-builder-api/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check the [issues page].(https://github.com/drzombey/aur-package-builder-api/issues).

-If you have any Features that you would like to implement, please create a issue that we can discuss about this.
+If you have any features that you would like to implement, please create an issue to discuss your idea.

 ## Show your support